avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _WHO 2023: https://www.gtfcc.org/wp-content/uploads/2023/02/gtfcc-public-health-surveillance-for-cholera-interim-guidance.pdf

 Cholera is an infection caused by a bacterium called *Vibrio cholerae*, a curved Gram-negative rod-shaped bacterium (Figure 1).
+It is often described as being 'comma-shaped' because of its curved shape.
 The genus *Vibrio* belongs to the Vibrionaceae, a family in the class Gammaproteobacteria that includes many bacteria found in marine niches (`Boyd et al 2015`_).